China's top paper says Syria "safe zone" would not work

 The People's Daily said any efforts to help alleviate the problem must respect Syria's sovereignty and independence.

-"Humanitarianism must not be politicized and nor should it be militarized," it wrote.
+"Humanitarianism must not be politicised and nor should it be militarised," it wrote.

 "We must certainly be on alert for the usual efforts of certain countries when it comes to the Syria issue of using 'humanitarianism' to interfere in the country's internal politics and (push) military intervention."